blakeembrey/authwith/README.md

 #### Flow

-1. Redirect user to the URL returned from `auth.getRedirectUri(params)` (remembering to store `state` when specified to verify later)
-2. When the callback (redirect) URL is invoked, call `auth.getToken(uri, params)` - this will make a request for the access token
-3. With the access token from the response, call `auth.getProfile(token, params)` - this will retrieve the users profile information
+OpenID Connect is identical to OAuth 2.0.
+Internally, it will use the `id_token` instead of making a separate request for profile information.

 ## TypeScript